 Let me know what you think by leaving a comment and rating down below the recipe card, and tagging me at @thedeliciousplate in your picture on Instagram.
 Your feedback is so helpful!
 Also, don’t forget to subscribe to my newsletter to be sure not to miss my latest recipes!

-- 2 Cup milk of choice
+- 2 cups milk of choice

-- 2 teaspoons vanilla extract
+- 2 teaspoons vanilla extract or vanilla bean paste

 - 2-3 tablespoons maple syrup